 Linear Transformations of Image Grayscales.
 A linear transformation of an image is a function that maps each pixel gray level value into another gray level at the same position according to a linear function.
-The input (argument) is a gray level f and the output is a new gray level g defined at position (m,n).
-Linear mappings have the form where the coefficient a is the slope (or gain) and b is the vertical axis-intercept (or bias).
-These are actually affine functions that combine a linear function with a translation by b (true linearity requires that b = 0).
-However, we refer to them henceforth as linear.
+The input (argument) is a gray level f = f(m,n) at location (m,n) and the output is a new gray level g = g(m,n) defined at the same position (m,n).
+Linear mappings have the form g(m,n) = T[f(m,n)] such that